-For more information about access to prior product versions, please see the Fulfillment information section of the Microsoft Licensing site at www.microsoft.com/licensing/existing-customers/fulfillment.aspx.
+For more information about access to prior product versions, please see the fulfillment information at www.microsoft.com/licensing/existing-customers/fulfillment.aspx.

 Windows Desktop

 3. Where can I find the specific downgrade rights for my Windows licensed product?

 Your ability to downgrade to a prior version of Windows is stated in the License Terms for these products.
 You may use the following media for your downgrade version: Volume Licensing media (provided the user has a Volume Licensing agreement), retail (FPP), or OEM (which includes a system builder hologram CD, provided the software is acquired in accordance with the Microsoft OEM System Builder License).
 Use of the downgraded operating system is governed by the License Terms for the original product preinstalled on the PC.
 You may not use both the licensed Windows product and the downgrade product; only one Windows product may be used at a time.